maltehueckstaedt/dzhw_revealjs_template/README.md

 ## How to install

-The DZHW-[Quarto](https://quarto.org)-Theme can be installed using the following command:
+In the terminal, navigate to the desired working directory.
+The DZHW-[Quarto](https://quarto.org) theme can then be installed with the following command in the terminal:

 ``` bash
 quarto install extension maltehueckstaedt/dzhw_revealjs_template